+Date Event

-Date Event Friday, August 27 th The last day to add a course without instructor's permission.
-Friday, August 27 th The last day to drop a class and receive a full refund.
-Please note that students who are dropped for non-payment are not guaranteed re-enrollment.
-Friday, September 3 rd The last day to drop without a 'W' appearing on your record.
-Friday, September 3 rd The last day to register for pass/non-pass or audit options.
+Friday, August 25th The last day to add a course without instructor's permission.

+Friday, August 25th The last day to drop a class and receive a full refund.

+Please note that students who are dropped for non-payment are not guaranteed re-enrollment. riday, September 15th The last day to drop without a 'W' appearing on your record.